The Importance of Compressed Air Leak Detection

 What is Leakage?

-In regards to compressed air and gases, leakage refers to unintentional venting of the gas to atmosphere.
-Leaks can arise from corrosion, vibration or material failure and most commonly at joints or component junctions in the pneumatic circuit.
-Note that leakage is normally considered separate to the venting of compressed air through the action of valves and actuators where the air energy has already been partially used.
+Leakage is the unintentional venting of compressed air or gases into the atmosphere.
+Corrosion, vibration, or material failure can all cause leaks, which most commonly occur at joints or component junctions in the pneumatic circuit.
+It should be noted that leakage is typically considered separate from compressed air venting via valves and actuators, where the air energy has already been partially used.

 Compressed air systems are large users of electricity and can be a significant proportion of the overall plant electricity consumption.
 It is generally accepted unlikely that perfect sealing can be maintained in pneumatic systems and up to 10% leakage may be deemed acceptable.
 This sounds like a high percentage but leakage is often much higher than expected with figures up to 40 or 50% not being unusual.
 This makes maintenance of compression and distribution systems an important part of the plant maintenance scheme.